Junyoungpark/GTMARL-SC2ENV/README.md

 Any modification will be welcomed except the design of state and obsrevation function only if the modifation is well reasoned and documented.

 ## Grading Policy
 We will grade the project outcomes __only based on__ the average winning rate.
 The average winning rate will be computed through another testing code.
-Therefore, every trained model should work proprely with out any modification of the [test code](https://github.com/Junyoungpark/GTMARL-SC2EV/blob/master/test/run_model.py) except `load_model` and `test_model`.
+Therefore, every trained model should work proprely without any modification of the [test code](https://github.com/Junyoungpark/GTMARL-SC2EV/blob/master/test/run_model.py) except `load_model` and `test_model`.

+## Project deliverable
+We expected to get `a short report` (<= 3pages) that is about (1) the main algorithm that you used, (2) details of tweaks that you used for improving or stabilizing the algorithm, and (3) Test performance in the [test suite] (https://github.com/Junyoungpark/GTMARL-SC2EV/blob/master/test/run_model.py) Also, you need to submit a `saved version` of your model and corresponding code snippet to validate the outcome.
+You can find the detail from [here](https://github.com/Junyoungpark/GTMARL-SC2EV/blob/master/test/run_model.py).

 ## Installation guide

 ### Install Starcraft2
 SMAC is based on the full game of StarCraft II (versions >= 3.16.1).
 To install the game, follow the commands bellow.